HackYourFuture/mentors/project-leader/README.md

 Both projects have the same structure.
 Each trainee has a week to build a project on their own, that adheres to some requirements (see module repo for details).

-The role of the project supervisor here is to be available for questions for a couple of trainees in the class.
+The role of the project supervisor here is to be available for questions for a couple of trainees in the cohort.
 It is important to walk the fine line of providing support without writing their project for them.

 We also expect you to have a couple of check-ins with the trainees to see how they are getting on and to make sure they don't get stuck.
 This can be just a Slack message or a stand-up with the group.
 That is up to you.